mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/4_RSpec/5_controllers.markdown

 #### More ways to dispatch a request

 There are several other ways to dispatch a request in your test.
+Look at [Merb's Wiki](http://wiki.merbivore.com/pages/controller-specs) for more information